Guinojosa/Audit/README.md

 # Audit
 Audit with Entity Framework

-*PS: For This project is work, you need the tables in a database.
+<b>PS: For This project is work, you need the tables in a database.</b>

 In this Example, I'm using the Database PostgresSQL